Teja-Kokku-25/eas510-git-practice/about.md

 ## Background

-I am a graduate student at the University of Buffalo's School of Engineering and Applied Sciences, pursuing advanced studies in Artificial Intelligence.
-Previously, I worked as a software engineer at ngenux solutions, where I gained valuable experience in software development and technical problem-solving.
+I am a graduate student at the University at Buffalo, pursuing advanced studies in Artificial Intelligence.

 ## Interests in Artificial Intelligence